 - 4. Install a U.L. listed barometric damper in the chimney.
-Do not reduce or enlarge the vent pipe. - 5.
-Do not use more than one 90° elbow.
-Each 90° elbow equals a 10' run of chimney.
-The maximum run for the chimney connector is 30'. - 6.
+Do not reduce or enlarge the vent pipe. - Each 90° elbow equals a 10' run of chimney.
+The maximum run for the chimney connector is 30' (See illustrations on pp. 12 & 14). - 6.
 To prevent the drawing of exhaust gases into the building, keep the barometric draft control at least 24" from the heater, exhaust fan etc.. - 7.
 Position the draft control as shown.
-Barometric Damper gate pins must be horizontal (Parallel to the floor) for proper operation.
+Barometric Damper gate pins must be horizontal (Level or parallel to the floor) for proper operation.